Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 It helps prevent billing errors caused by incorrect aggregation or late usage events.
 Finance teams gain confidence in invoice accuracy, while engineering avoids building custom rating pipelines.

 This approach supports complex billing scenarios without changing how the product enforces access.
-Real-time data improves billing precision, but product behavior still evaluates usage separately.
+Real-time financial data improves billing precision, but product behavior still evaluates usage separately.

 Usage decisions directly affect what customers can do inside the product.
 Limits, credits, trials, and overages are evaluated at runtime using real-time usage tracking.
 Billing reflects outcomes already enforced in the product.